ffraile/operations-research-notebooks/docs/source/Introduction/index.rst

 - Plausibility: Is the model consistent with available data?

 If we are satisfied with the answer to these questions, we are ready to implement the best alternative in the real world and monitor the results.
 This implementation can be automatic (taken by an autonomous system) or supervised (with human supervision).

+Brief introduction to Jupyter Notebooks
+________________________________________
+`Jupyter Notebooks <https://jupyter.org/>`_ are great to share software and scientific results.
+In my opinion, the main advantages are:

+#. **Explainability**: Jupyter Notebooks combine software code together with rich multimedia descriptions.
+This allows researchers to **explain** their results, show exactly the code the have used, describe its fundamentals and its results.
+This narrative format helps the reader understand and in extension reuse scientific results.
+#. **Composability**: You can easily combine different Jupyter Notebooks into larger project.
+#. **Community Support**: There is a very large user community worldwide supporting Jupyter Notebooks.

+Also, there are a growing number of platforms and tools that support it off-the-shelf.
+Some examples that we will use during the course are:
+`Anaconda <https://www.anaconda.com/>`_, `Google Colabs <https://colab.research.google.com/>`_, `JupyterLab <https://mybinder.org/v2/gh/jupyterlab/jupyterlab-demo/master?urlpath=lab/tree/demo>`_, or `Pycharm <https://www.jetbrains.com/pycharm/>`_.

+From a very basic point of view, a Jupyter Notebook is a file that contains a sequence of **cells**.
+There are primarily two types of cells:

+*   **Code Cells**: Code cells contain code in a given programming language (for instance Python) that will be executed by an **interpreter** when we execute the Notebook.
+Code cells have an output section where we can see the result of the code cell.
+From this, there are two ways we can use a Notebook.
+We can *view* a Notebook using a viewer, which allows us to render the Notebook, but not to run the code cells.
+If we have an Interpreter at hand, we can also **run** the Notebook to let the interpreter run the code and update the results of code cells.
+*   **Markdown Cells**: Markdown cells use `Markdown Syntax <https://www.markdownguide.org/basic-syntax/>`_ to explain code cells using a rich language that allows us to include links, equations, images, any kind of resource we can think of to support our presentation.

+Based on these definitions, this chapter contains the Notebooks in the Table of Contents below.

 Introduction to Python and Markdown
 ____________________________________